TIBCOSoftware/lmi-azure-ec/azure-ad-forwarder/README.md

 TLS_CERT | Yes | The client certificate, must be signed by the CA defined on the LMI.
 Put a base64 encoded payload representing the certificate (base64 client.crt)
 TLS_KEY | Yes | The private key of the client certificate.
 Put a base64 encoded payload representing the private key ( base64 client.key )
-TLS_KEY_PASSPHRASE | Yes | The passphrase protecting the client key TLS_CHECK_NAM | No, default is true | If true, the certificate CN or alternative name(s) will be checked against the hostname/IP.
+TLS_KEY_PASSPHRASE | Yes | The passphrase protecting the client key TLS_CHECK_NAME | No, default is true | If true, the certificate CN or alternative name(s) will be checked against the hostname/IP.

 # Developement